shortcutmedia/shortcut-android-sdk/README.md

 ## Installation

-~~If you use gradle with either repository jcenter or mavenCentral simply add `compile 'sc.shortcut.sdk.android:deeplinking:0.0.1-beta'` to the dependencies section of your `build.gradle` file.~~ _(support comming soon)_
+_Gradle support is coming soon:_ ~~If you use gradle with either repository jcenter or mavenCentral simply add `compile 'sc.shortcut.sdk.android:deeplinking:0.0.1-beta'` to the dependencies section of your `build.gradle` file.~~

 Alternatively you can manually install the SDK.
 See section [Alternative installation methods](#alternative-installation-methods) for further instruction.

 ## Prerequisites

-To make use of this SDK you need the following:

-- An Android App that supports deep linking.
+To make use of this SDK you need an Android App that supports deep linking.
 The section below [Add deep linking support to your App](#add-deep-linking-support-to-your-app) explains how to configure your App to support deep links.
-Please follow the instructions if your App does not support deep links already.
+Please follow the instructions first.
-- A Shortcut Link with a deep link to your App specified.
-Use the [Shortcut Manager](http://manager.shortcutmedia.com) to create one.

 ## Integration into your App

 ### Enabling the SDK

 There are 4 methods to enable the SDK inside your App.
-The prefered way is to [register our Application class](#method-1-register-our-application-class).
-If you need to support pre-14 API you need to use [method #4](#method-4-manual-session-management-for-pre-14-support).
+The preferred way is to [register our Application class](#method-1-register-our-application-class).
+If you need to support pre-14 API use [method 4](#method-4-manual-session-management-for-pre-14-support).

 #### Method 1: Register our Application class